Workplace Wellbeing & Behaviour Change

 I simply do not have the capacity for this right now.

-This is one reason many organisations struggle with:
+This is one reason many organisations struggle with low participation, declining engagement, wellbeing fatigue, and difficulty sustaining momentum.

-It usually starts with something small enough to repeat consistently.
+It is often because sustainable behaviour change rarely begins with a massive transformation.
+It usually starts with an action small enough to repeat consistently.

-One of the core ideas in Atomic Habits is that habits are easier to build when the barrier to starting is low.
+One of the core ideas explored in Atomic Habits is that habits are easier to establish when the barrier to starting is low.

-This is the thinking behind the Wellbeing Challenge Micro-Habit Method™.
+This is the thinking behind the our Micro-Habit Methodology™.

 Rather than relying on intensity or motivation alone, the methodology focuses on: